confio/tgrade-docs/developer/02-smart-contracts/02-installation.md

 rustup target add wasm32-unknown-unknown
 ```

-For those new to rust, the `stable` channel comes out every 6 weeks with a stable release.
-The `nightly` channel is the
-bleeding edge and not only is it a version or two ahead (for testing), but it allows some extra unstable features, whose
-APIs may change.
-For compiling `wasm`, you will want to use `stable`.
-We use `nightly` to compile the runtime
-for `wasmd`, which needs it for the singlepass compiler with gas metering and more.

 ## wasmd {#wasmd}

 `wasmd` is the backbone of CosmWasm platform.
 It is both blockchain node and interaction client.